Measure aimed at encouraging historic preservation gets OK

 The agreement would allow the company to pay a fee in lieu of regular property taxes at an agreed upon assessment rate for a period of 30 years.
 Typically under such agreements, the counties and other designated taxing entities share in the revenue generated by the fee based on a formula.

-Stewart said he could not publicly disclose the identity of the company or details about the proposed project but said information about the project will be released when the measure is voted on at third reading.
+County Administrator Charles Stewart said he could not publicly disclose the identity of the company or details about the proposed project, but said information about the project will be released when the measure is voted on at third reading.

 Council members also heard concerns from Hartsville resident George Cannon about roadside mowing by the state on Martin Luther King Drive and Russell Road in the South Hartsville area.
 He said children walking to and from area schools are exposed to safety and traffic hazards as they walk through the area and asked county officials to look into the issue.